pyrox0/brew-easy-install/README.md

 Make an issue if you encounter any problems!

+# Xcode Install Steps
+* Open a terminal.
+* Copy and paste this in: `xcode-select --install`
+* Press <kbd>Enter</kbd>
+* Press install, and accept the license agreement.
+* If it says you don't have enough space, follow the instructions in the "Free Up Space" section below.
+* Wait for it to finish, then follow from the "Common Installation Steps" section!

+# Free Up Space
+If you don't use GarageBand, please follow these steps first.
+* Open the Apple menu in the top left.
+* Click "About This Mac"
+* Click the "Storage" button
+* Click "Manage Storage"
+* Click "Music Creation" on the left side
+* Press the removal button in the middle and confirm it.
+This will free up 20GB of storage on your computer.

 # Common Installation Steps
 Right-click and click "Save as..." on [this link.](https://raw.githubusercontent.com/ModdedGamers/brew-easy-install/main/brew-easy-install.sh)